 The 2021 Bulb & Seed Exchange has now closed.
 The deadline for requests was 29 August 2021.
 The Exchange is for members only and is unfortunately subject to some restrictions for non-UK members.

 There are also periodically Ephemeral seed exchanges in late autumn, primarily for seeds which need to be sown immediately on receipt.

-The Southern African Bulb Group will be running its Annual Bulb and Seed Exchange again this year, for SABG members only.
-We are hoping to run the exchange on the same timing as last season, so material is sent out in early September, and can be planted and started into growth in a timely fashion.
+The Southern African Bulb Group is running its Annual Bulb and Seed Exchange again this year, for SABG members only.
+The exchange is running on a similar timing as last year, so material will be sent out in early September, and can be planted and started into growth in a timely fashion.
 I know this caused problems for a few of you, but generally it worked very well.

 This Exchange is now a key part of our activities, so we are hoping for at least as many of you as before, if not more, to provide your spare bulb or seed material for the benefit of other members!
 It has been a difficult spring, but I am hoping that many of you will have had more time to spend in your garden collecting seeds, and will have a chance to get the summer repotting done nice and early.

 Please note that although we call it an exchange, if you don’t yourself have material to offer, you will still be able to request seeds or bulbs from the list in exchange for a suitable donation to cover at least the cost of postage and packing.
 The page on Payments provides some information on ways to pay.